Marla Rubin

 Marla Rubin is an Olivier Award and South Bank Sky Arts Award-winning West End and Broadway theatre producer.

 She is known for originating plays based on Scandinavian books and films, and has helped launch the careers of a number of high-profile actors, directors and writers, including Tom Hardy, Rory Kinnear, Rufus Norris, John Tiffany, and Jack Thorne.

 Rubin began her career working in television documentaries.
-Her stage productions are recognised for their groundbreaking subject matter and for championing society's misfits and underdogs.
+Her stage productions are recognised for their transgressive subject matter and for championing society's misfits and underdogs.

 Education

-Marla Rubin is one of the historic first five women to ever graduate from Columbia University's undergraduate division, Columbia College.
+Marla Rubin is one of the historic first five women to graduate from Columbia University's undergraduate division, Columbia College.
 In 1985 she graduated magna cum laude and Phi Beta Kappa with a bachelor's degree in psychology and East Asian studies.
 Rubin was awarded an international fellowship to study in Japan in 1986.
 In 1999, she earned a master's degree from the University of Manchester and Sotheby's Institute of Art.

-Rubin is a board member of the Danenberg Oberlin-in-London Program.
+Rubin was a board member of the Danenberg Oberlin College-in-London Program.